gridbugs/gridbugs.org/content/blog/sound-on-ocaml-on-windows/index.md

 Done.
 ```

+So the problem wasn't with `topkg` after all but rather with `ocamlfind`.
+The
+`ocamlfind` package is a bit old-school, building with a `configure` script
+and `Makefile`.
+I'm guessing somewhere in there it fails to detect that it's
+running on Windows, at least in Msys2 environments, and uses the wrong path
+delimiter for paths in `findlib.conf`.

-And we should be able to run a graphical example:
+With that problem adequately worked around we should finally be able to run a
+graphical example:
 ```
 PS C:\Users\s\llama> dune exec .\examples\interactive.exe
 File "examples/dune", line 44, characters 14-25: